Francisco Carreón: Filipino–American War

 After Emilio Aguinaldo surrendered to the United States, Carreón along with Macario Sakay and Lope K. Santos, among others, formed the Nacionalista Party (unrelated to the current Nacionalista Party since it was outlawed).

 Sakay then took to the hills and established the Tagalog Republic, with Carreón serving as both Sakay's vice president and executive secretary.
 The group would continue the resistance against the Americans.
 On July 14, 1906, during the establishment of the Philippine National Assembly, the group, along with Carreón, entered Manila and was unharmed by the American officials.
 Later, they were invited to a town fiesta in Cavite.
 This turned out to be a trap and the band was tried for banditry and were incarcerated in the old Bilibid Prison.
 On August 6, Carreón was sentenced to life in prison while Sakay was hanged on September 13.
 He was later released in 1930 after being pardoned.

-Carreón died between 1939 and 1941, during the World War II Period.There is no information about him and maybe he was presumed to have died of tuberculosis.
+Carreón died between 1939 and 1941, during World War II.
+There is no information about his later life and maybe he was presumed to have died of tuberculosis.